boolck/grasshopperdev/README.md

 # Usage
 [(Back to top)](#table-of-contents)

-- A main class ApplicaitonRunner is created to take in input of L43 request file.
+- A main class ApplicationRunner is created to take in input of L43 request file.
 - If no file is provided, default input l3_data_v3.csv is used.

 To call the main ApplicationRunner class: